hxyyyyyyyyyyyyyyyyyyyyyy/Alpha-SQL/README.md

 Text-to-SQL, which enables natural language interaction with databases, serves as a pivotal method across diverse industries.
 With new, more powerful large language models (LLMs) emerging every few months, fine-tuning has become incredibly costly, labor-intensive, and error-prone.
 As an alternative, *zero-shot* Text-to-SQL, which leverages the growing knowledge and reasoning capabilities encoded in LLMs without task-specific fine-tuning, presents a promising and more challenging direction.

 To address this challenge, we propose **Alpha-SQL**, a novel approach that leverages a Monte Carlo Tree Search (MCTS) framework to iteratively infer SQL construction actions based on partial SQL query states.
-To enhance the framework’s reasoning capabilities, we introduce *LLM-as-Action-Model* to dynamically generate SQL construction *actions* during the MCTS process, steering the search toward more promising SQL queries.
+To enhance the framework's reasoning capabilities, we introduce *LLM-as-Action-Model* to dynamically generate SQL construction *actions* during the MCTS process, steering the search toward more promising SQL queries.
 Moreover, Alpha-SQL employs a self-supervised reward function to evaluate the quality of candidate SQL queries, ensuring more accurate and efficient query generation.

 <div align="center">